-The easiest way to determine the size for an eternity band is to match the size of the wearer’s existing wedding or engagement ring.
-You can measure the inner diameter of a ring and compare it to a ring sizing chart.
-You can also determine ring size by placing a thin piece of paper around the ring finger.
-Mark the spot where the paper overlaps with a pen or pencil.
+To find the size of an existing wedding or engagement ring, measure the inner diameter of the ring, then compare it to a ring sizing chart.
+You can also wrap a thin piece of paper around the person’s finger, then mark the spot where the paper overlaps with a pen or pencil.

-Notable eternity rings have popped up throughout history and have been worn by many celebrities and royalty.
+Notable eternity rings have popped up countless times throughout history and have been worn by many celebrities and royalty: